omasy/AntNinjaCrypter/README.md

 If it returns true the string is well encrypted and can now be parsed.

-3. Final method is the accessParser which parses the encrypted cookie string containing username and password, returns a seperate strings of both in an array which you can noww use in your code to automatically remember the user.
+3. Final method is the accessParser which parses the encrypted cookie string containing username and password, returns a seperate strings of both in an array which you can now use in your code to automatically remember the user.

 #### Method Lists
 1. accessCreator